fcerbell/fcerbell.github.io/_drafts/en/ConfigureJDBCForCouchbase.md

 #category: Test
 #categories
 #tags
-#date
+date: 2016-05-27
 published: true
 ---

 Here, we will see how to download, install, configure and use Simba's JDBC driver for Couchbase.
-We will test the connection with SquirrelSQL but the driver will be configured for any other incomming connection.
+We will test the connection with SQuirreLSQL and the driver will be configured for any other incomming connection.

+You can find links to the related video recordings and printable materials at the end of this post.

 * TOC
 {:toc}

+# Video

+<center><iframe width="420" height="315" src="https://www.youtube.com/embed/kK4GxAwJKD0" frameborder="0" allowfullscreen></iframe></center>

 # Prerequisites

-I assume that you already have a working Couchbase cluster, even a single-node cluster, with at least one node hosting the index service and one node hosting the query service.
-In other words, you need to have the data service, the index service and the query service running somewhere in your cluster.
+I assume that you already have a working Couchbase cluster, even a single-node cluster.

-# Configure N1QL in Couchbase

 As the JDBC driver relies on N1QL, you need to have a sample dataset, the index service running on one of your cluster nodes, the query service running on one of your cluster nodes, and a primary index.

-# The JDBC driver
+# About the JDBC driver

 Couchbase does not develop the JDBC and the ODBC drivers by itself.
 Simba is a company that developed ODBC/JDBC drivers for a long time.
 Their drivers can